-Because trampolines have a large surface area they are particularly susceptible to flying away in high winds.
-As an example trampolines can become airborne and become entangled in power lines creating a very dangerous situation that could've been easily prevented.
+Trampolines have a large surface area which makes them particularly susceptible to flying away in high winds.
+For example; trampolines can become airborne and entangled in power lines, creating a very dangerous situation that could've been easily prevented.
 Storms come and go at random, and if you haven't prepared prior to a storm then its usually too late!

-This is a picture of a trampoline that wasn't secured correctly and went airborne on the first windy day.
+This is a picture of a trampoline that wasn't secured correctly and went airborne on a windy day.
 Obviously, we don't want this happening to you!
 So, scroll through and follow our quick tutorial to save your trampoline from the next high winds that come through your backyard.

-- A tape measure is recommended but, not necessary
+- A tape measure (recommended but, not necessary).

-- Measure about 35cm out from the inside of your leg
+- Measure about 35cm out from the inside of your trampoline leg

 - Hammer the picket into the ground on a 60-degree angle